Knowing what’s highest on your unique list of values and learning how to live by highest priority can completely transform your life.

-When you set a goal that is aligned with your true highest value, you’re most likely to be spontaneously inspired to act on it and have the highest probability of achieving it.
-You are also more likely to embrace whatever challenges you may face in the pursuit of it because when your ‘why’ is big enough your ‘hows’ take care of themselves.
+When you set a goal that is aligned with your true highest value, you’re most likely to be spontaneously inspired to act on that value and have the highest probability of achieving it.
+You are also more likely to embrace whatever challenges you may face in the pursuit of the value because when your ‘why’ is big enough your ‘hows’ take care of themselves.
 Your highest value can be perceived as being your ‘why’ or most meaningful mission.

 Your highest value is also what you filter your perceptions, decisions and actions by.
 It has been defined as the ‘telos’ by the ancient Greeks, which is your teleological purpose or mission.
 So when you are looking for a sense of purpose and mission in life, it’s right there in your very highest value.